sunnyMiglani/MarkdownBlogPosts/FinTech.md

 The idea of success from **The Long Tail**:
 Ages ago when distribution, marketing and just getting products out was hard, companies preferred to only care about the 20% of the content (specific to media) which was where the majority of the consumers lie and use.
 However, there exists the long tail, that has 80% of the content, which was previously ignored as the old companies found it not cost effective to market the long tail to users.

-Companies like amazon, google etc marketed this long tail and focused from it (imagine user suggestions).
+Companies like amazon, google etc marketed this long tail and focused on it (imagine user suggestions).
 This is how their profits would increase so much.
 They'd grab the 20% user share from the peaks, then spread that over to the 80% shares for less marketable content.

 They used things like customer reviews and recommendations and ratings to learn what groups of people prefer what, and pushed this recommendation down the long tails allowing other users to buy these too.

 **Debates about the long tail**:
 - Does it really exist?
 - What % is it, and does that change over time?
 - Is it a % or a sliding window